xianggebenben/Junxiang_Wang/index.md

 [Google Scholar](https://scholar.google.com/citations?hl=en&user=UBFTZbAAAAAJ&view_op=list_works&sortby=pubdate)    [CV](https://github.com/xianggebenben/Junxiang_Wang/blob/master/resume.pdf)

 ## News
+2022/8: I passed the dissertation prospectus and am available at the job market.
+If you are interested in my work, feel free to contact me.

 2022/6: I serve as a PC member for the EMNLP 2022 and an independent reviewer for the Knowledge-based System journal.

 2022/5: One paper is accepted by KDD 2022.